PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

  fi
 ```

-The stage 0 is for processing the data.
+Stage 0 is for processing the data.

 If you only want to process the data.
 You can run